top of page

 Yoly emphasized the importance of having a clean working environment, and told the class to make sure everything was clean and ready for each class.
 She taught them how to clean the materials and supplies (which Poco a Poco had provided).

 In September 2022, six of the women graduated from Yoly's hairdressing class.
 They were all so proud!
+(The photos is of five of the women with their families.)

 Yoly.jpg

-But if you know Yoly – please thank her for all she has done for the Mezcala community!
+If you know Yoly – please thank her for all she has done for the Mezcala community!

 bottom of page